 This Node requires using an internal buffer to hold the delayed signal.
 This internal buffer is 4 seconds in duration initially, and is automatically incremented by 4 seconds steps when needed.
-The maximum supported value by the Delay-time control input is clamped to this internal value.
+The maximum supported value by the Delay-time control input is clamped to this internal value as well.

-When the internal buffer length is increased, a minor click might be heard occasionally in real-time playback mode.
+This is only relevant when the BPM is set to a value lower than 60, otherwise the maximum delay possible is never above 4 seconds.
+When this internal buffer length is increased, a minor click might be heard occasionally in real-time playback mode.